Military Science and Leadership

 Basic military science courses are open to all students regardless of whether or not they intend to seek an Army commission.
 There is no military obligation incurred by enrolling in any of the basic courses.

 Students who complete the basic course and desire to pursue the program for a commission may apply for enrollment in the advanced course.
 A special basic camp, two-year program is available for transfer students and others who were unable to take ROTC prior to their last two years in school.
 This program allows immediate acceleration into the advanced course.
 Students should consult the professor of military science prior to June 1 annually for information concerning the basic camp.
 Students with prior military service may also apply for immediate enrollment as an advanced course student.
 Applicants must be physically qualified and be selected by the professor of military science.
 The criterion for selection is based on both academic proficiency and leadership potential.
-Students who wish to enroll in advanced classes but do not desire to earn a commission may do so with the approval of the department head.

 At an annual UAF ceremony, awards are presented for outstanding academic, athletic and leadership achievement, as well as excellence in ROTC skills.

 Completion of the advanced program will lead to service in the Army as a commissioned officer.
 Students who compete for a commission are provided a monthly stipend.
 Advanced course students receive a monthly subsistence allowance during the school year.
 This allowance is tax free.
 Students enrolled in military science are furnished uniforms and texts by the department.
 Army ROTC scholarships are available for tuition and lab fees, and provide a book allowance in addition to the stipend.
 Scholarships are awarded for two, three or four years on a competitive basis.
-Interested students should contact the military science department for further details.
+Interested students should contact the Military Science Department for further details.